 If you’d rather choose a location, you can do so by clicking one of the “honeypot” icons in the country of your choice.
 Just hold and drag to get to your desired location, click the icon, and select Yes to connect.
 Alternatively, you can use the dropdown list to select your country.

 Typically, with other providers, we see options to organize server lists, such as by city or favorites.
 However, given the small number of server locations, this is a non-issue with TunnelBear.

-Looking at the menu on the left, below the Server tab, you have Settings which is broken up into General, Security, Trusted Networks, and Account.
+Looking at the menu on the left, below the Server tab, you have Settings, which is broken up into General, Connection, and Account.

-Security options include toggles for VigilantBear and GhostBear, both of which we’ll explain below.
-These are disabled by default.
+Connection options include toggles for VigilantBear and GhostBear, both of which we’ll explain further down in the Security section.
+Both of these are disabled by default.

-Some advanced users might miss additional features, including a broader server selection and the ability to switch protocols, but all-in-all, this is a well-designed and robust app.
+Some advanced users might miss additional features, including a broader server selection, but all-in-all, this is a well-designed and robust app.

 TunnelBear’s mobile app is very similar to the desktop, albeit with fewer settings options.
 Once you launch the app, you’ll be prompted to allow TunnelBear to install VPN settings on your device.
 Then you’ll have a quick tour of the simple interface.

 Like in the desktop client, the main screen shows you a map of server locations.
 You can either find your desired location on the map or use the dropdown to select your country.
 Choosing Auto will connect you with the server that will give you the best performance.